 Please pay attention to what I am about to read.
 For the newcomers and those taking the Steps with us, your assignment for the next week is to continue saying the Third Step prayer.
-If you haven't done so yet, please finish writing the rest of your three Fourth Step Inventories, create your future sex/relationship ideal, and do your Fifth Step BEFORE next week's session.
+If you haven't done so yet, please finish writing the rest of your three Fourth Step Inventories, create your future relationship ideal, and do your Fifth Step BEFORE next week's session.
 After sharing your inventory with another person or persons, please take an hour of uninterrupted and undisturbed time to see if you have been thorough and honest in working the first five Steps.
-After completing the hour after your Fifth Step, please go through Steps Six and Seven and then start using both sides of the Seventh Step card on a daily basis.
-Put together an amends list, and start making amends by going out to those you have harmed.
+After completing this hour after your Fifth Step, please go through Steps Six and Seven and then start using both sides of the Seventh Step card on a daily basis.
+Immediately after you start working Step Seven, put together an amends list, and start making amends by going out to those you have harmed.
 Before going out to make a specific amend, talk with your "sponsor" or spiritual advisor to ask for help.
 Please also keep in mind that one of the definitions for the word "amend" is "to change".
 So part of making amends is not ONLY to set right the wrong we may have done, but ALSO to change our behavior so that we no longer continue to harm others.

-Even if you do NOT finish this week assignment, please still come back next week for the information on the last three Steps.
-We'd also like to remind you that if there is anyone here who is taking the Steps with us and does NOT have anyone working with them, please see one of the leaders after this meeting.
+Even if you do NOT finish this week's assignments, please still come back next week for the information on the last three Steps.
+We'd also like to remind you that if there is anyone here who is taking the Steps with us and does NOT have anyone working with them who has experience with doing the work out of the Big Book, please see one of the leaders after this meeting.